Mining (except Oil and Gas) Sector (NAICS 212)

 - Mineral Mining and Processing Effluent Guidelines

-- Mid-Atlantic Mountaintop Mining: mountaintop coal mining and surface mining.
+- Surface Coal Mining in Appalachia: mountaintop coal mining and surface mining.

-- National Pollutant Dischange Elimination System (NPDES): wastewater permits:
+- National Pollutant Discharge Elimination System (NPDES): wastewater permits:

 - Underground Injection Control (UIC) Regulations